SumoLogic/sumologic-documentation/docs/search/copilot.md

 ##### Tips and tricks

 * **Start with a broad query**.
 Begin with a query like `Show me the most recent logs` to understand the structure and available fields in your logs.
-* **Clarify field names**.
+* **Disambiguate field names**.
 If fields have similar names and cause confusion, explicitly specify the field (e.g., `<field_name>`) to improve accuracy.
 * **Experiment with phrasing**.
 Try multiple variations of a query to provide context and receive more relevant suggestions.
-* **Include time for timeslicing**.
+* **Include time or variations to add `timeslice` as a dimension**.
 When timeslicing data, include the term `time` in your query.
 For example: `Count requests, every 1m, different code challenges and user used during login attempts by time`.

 Below are examples of how you can phrase queries if the autocompletions and contextual suggestions are not relevant to you: